Meet The Rice Family

 In 1998 Donald’s & Gwen’s daughter Audrea Rice came into the business with a B.S. degree from the University of Alabama in Consumer Sciences “Financial Planning”.
 Early in 2001 Gwen Rice approached their son Andrew (Andy) Rice about taking an accounting course while in college.
 Andy enjoyed the course so much that he changed his major and progressed to a degree in Public Accounting and officially joined the firm in 2003.

 Today the Rice’s run a unique company with two of their children, Audrea Rice Robbins and Andrew (Andy) Rice.
 Their youngest daughter, Aonya Rice Gray decided to go into the medical field as an Occupational Therapist and currently works at Children’s Hospital.
 Today the Rice’s still enjoy their work and seeing their clients.
-But nothing compares to their love for their 3 children and 9 grandchildren. (yes, that last sentence may have been slightly edited by one of their children)
+But nothing compares to the love of their 9 grandchildren.